-As for age, ideally you’ll be over 21.
-Capstone prefers foster carers to be at least 25 years old.
-Other than that, age is not a factor.
+As for age, ideally you’ll be over 21, other than that, age is not a factor.
 Your health is a factor.
 You need to be in good shape to care for energetic youngsters.
 You also need to have adequate space in your home for each child to have his or her own room.

 These are the preliminary factors when deciding to become a foster carer.
 What about the need for foster carers?

 According to The Fostering Network, on any given day in the UK, there are 83,000 children and young persons in care.
 Eighty percent of these children are living with foster families.
 That’s more than 64,000 children on any given day living with 55,000 foster families across the UK.
 The turnover rate is about 30,000 children entering into care and about as many leaving care.

 Not all of the children leaving foster care are returned to their home or a relative’s home.
 Some have aged out of care, some are adopted, and others are placed under a residence or special guardianship order.